Dhghomon/easy_rust/README.md

 ## Default and the builder pattern

-You can implement a trait called `Default` that will give values to a `struct` or `enum` that you think will be most common.
+You can implement the `Default` trait to give values to a `struct` or `enum` that you think will be most common.
 The builder pattern works nicely with this to let users easily make changes when they want.
 First let's look at `Default`.
-Actually, most general types in Rust already have `Default`, and they are not surprising: 0, empty strings, `false`, etc.
+Actually, most general types in Rust already have `Default`.
+They are not surprising: 0, "" (empty strings), `false`, etc.

 ```rust
 fn main() {